-Trump’s lawyers previously worked with NARA to voluntarily turn over some documents, but the Mar-a-Lago search clearly indicates a new phase of the probe.
-Trump has denied all wrongdoing and claims the investigation is a politically motivated sham, intended to derail his potential bid to return to the White House.
+Trump has denied all wrongdoing and claims the investigation is a politically motivated sham, intended to derail his ongoing campaign to win the Republican 2024 nomination and return to the White House.

-Here’s a timeline of the key moments from the blockbuster investigation.
+Here’s a timeline of the important developments in the blockbuster investigation.

 NARA grows frustrated with the slow pace of document turnover after several months of conversations with the Trump team.
 Stern reaches out to another Trump attorney to intervene.
 The archivist asks about several boxes of records that were apparently taken to Mar-a-Lago during Trump’s relocation to Florida.
 NARA still doesn’t receive the White House documents they are searching for.